comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 </figure>
 </center>

-While much more robust that bastion hosts, VPC peerings come with their own downsides, documented [here](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations) and [here](https://docs.aws.amazon.com/vpc/latest/peering/invalid-peering-configurations.html).
+While much more robust than bastion hosts, VPC peerings come with their own downsides, documented [here](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-basics.html#vpc-peering-limitations) and [here](https://docs.aws.amazon.com/vpc/latest/peering/invalid-peering-configurations.html).

 ### Transit Gateways

 An ideal setup would have a minimal attack surface and be easy to manage.
 The complexity of the setup should not increase as the number of environments increases.
-Luckily AWS last year [announced](https://aws.amazon.com/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/) just that!
+Luckily, AWS  [announced](https://aws.amazon.com/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/) just that last year!
 A new VPC feature called [Transit Gateways (TGW)](https://aws.amazon.com/transit-gateway/).

 In this architecture, all VPCs connect to a central *"router"* called a Transit Gateway.
 When all VPCs connect to the transit gateway, they could potentially access each other if their routing rules and security groups allow it.
-Furthermore, transit gateways can be shared across multiple accounts within the same organization, different organization or account.
+Furthermore, transit gateways can be shared across multiple accounts within the same organization, different organization, or account.
 So it really doesn't matter which account or accounts the VPCs are in.

 Resources from one AWS account can be shared across other accounts through a new AWS service called [Resource Access Manager (RAM)](https://aws.amazon.com/ram/).

-In our case, we have the transit gateway in our master account and it is shared with our other AWS accounts for test and production environments.
+In our case, we have the transit gateway in our master account, and it is shared with our other AWS accounts for test and production environments.
 Once shared, each sub-account can see the shared resource(s).
 All they have to do next is to attach to this transit gateway and adjust the routing rules accordingly.

-One very important thing in the VPC peering architecture or transit gateway architecture is that, all VPCs should have unique CIDRs.
+One very important thing in the VPC peering architecture or transit gateway architecture is that all VPCs should have unique CIDRs.

 **Creating Transit gateways:**